KlaudiuszSoltysik/KivyLauncher/README.md

 Curently aviable/in progress games:

-Sudoku - made using backtracking algorithm, you can choose between three game difficulties.
+Sudoku (curently unplayable) - made using backtracking algorithm, you can choose between three game difficulties.
 By pressing space you can watch game playing by itself in real time.
+You enter numbers by pressing a key on your keyboard and then pressing right grid on screen.

 Tetris - the game everyone knows, no other features